nbicocchi/learn-microservices/modules/containerization/slides/1 - Introduction to containerization.md

 3. **Singularity Image Format (SIF)**: Designed for high-performance computing (HPC) environments.
 4. **LXD Image Format**: Used primarily for system containers that need lightweight virtualization.

-## Docker
+## Docker Architecture

 Docker is an open-source platform that enables developers to automate the deployment, scaling, and management of applications within lightweight, portable containers.
 This guarantees that applications run consistently across different environments, regardless of the underlying machine's customized settings.
 Consequently, developers can write code and test it in a container that behaves the same way on any machine, leading to fewer deployment issues.

-### Docker Architecture
 ![](images/docker-architecture.png)
 ![Container Lifecycle](images/container-lifecycle.avif)

-The Docker architecture consists of several key components that work together to create and manage containers effectively:
+The Docker architecture consists of several key components:

 - **Docker CLI**: The Command Line Interface (CLI) is the primary way users interact with Docker.
 It allows users to issue commands for managing Docker containers, images, networks, and volumes.
 The CLI serves as the user-friendly front end for developers to communicate with the underlying Docker Daemon.